 This camera supports the PPPoE auto dial-up function.
 The camera gets a public IP address by ADSL dial-up after the camera is connected to a modem.
 You need to configure the PPPoE parameters of the network camera.
-Refer to Section 7.1.3 Configuring PPPoE Settings for detailed configuration.

 Figure 2-12 Accessing the Camera with Dynamic IP